matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    indicating that the code is incorrect, and sends a `m.key.verification.cancel` message to Bob's device.

+   Otherwise, at this point:
+   - Alice's device has now verified Bob's key, and
+   - Alice's device knows that Bob has the correct key for her.

+   Thus for Bob to verify Alice's key, Alice needs to tell Bob that he has the right key.
-   Otherwise, at this point, Alice's device has now verified Bob's key, and her device will display a message saying that all is well.
+7. Alice's device displays a message saying that all is well.
+This message tells Alice that she has the right key for Bob, and tells Bob that he has the right key for Alice.
-7. Alice's device sends a `m.key.verification.start` message with `method` set to `m.reciprocate.v1` to Bob (see below).
+8. Alice's device sends a `m.key.verification.start` message with `method` set to `m.reciprocate.v1` to Bob (see below).
 The message includes the shared secret from the QR code.
+This signals to Bob's device that Alice has scanned Bob's QR code.
+(This message is merely a signal for Bob's device to proceed to the next step, and is not used in the actual verification.)
-8. Upon receipt of the `m.key.verification.start` message, Bob's device ensures that the shared secret matches, and if so, presents a button for him to press /after/ he has checked that Alice's device says that things match, and a button for him to press if Alice's device indicates that the QR code is invalid or if Alice has not yet scanned.
+9. Upon receipt of the `m.key.verification.start` message, Bob's device ensures that the shared secret matches.

    If the shared secret does not match, it should display an error message indicating that an attack was attempted.
 (This does not affect Alice's verification of Bob's keys.)

+   If the shared secret does match, it asks Bob to confirm that Alice has scanned the QR code.
-9. Bob sees Alice's device confirm that the key matches, and presses the button on his device to indicate that Alice's key is verified.
+10. Bob sees Alice's device confirm that the key matches, and presses the button on his device to indicate that Alice's key is verified.
-10. Both devices send an `m.key.verification.done` message.
+11. Both devices send an `m.key.verification.done` message.

 ### Verification methods